oscarpolanco/gatsby-course/modules_text/README.md

     );
   }
   ```
-- Add a `p` tag bellow the `h2` tag to render the `toppings`.
+- Add a `p` tag bellow the `Link` component add the `toppings`.
 Since the `toppings` are an array of `toppings` we need to loop throw it.
 Since the `map` function returns an array we need to use the `join` function to have an string separate by comma and a space
   ```js
   function SinglePizza({ pizza }) {
     return (